JAForbes/blog/posts/how-i-use-mithril.md

 })
 ```

 When I first saw that API, it scared me.
-Often I just want access to element.
+Often I just want access to an element.

 But, In plain old mithril, we could just use a prop as the config function, and because the `el` is the first argument, we'll store the element in the prop.